cybersemics/em/server/README.md

 - `server` - The HocusPocus server for syncing thoughts over a Websocket connection.
 - `backup` - Daily database backup and upload to S3.
 You can also run the backup script manually with `./scripts/backup.sh`.

-The server uses pm2 to manage server processes.
-Common pm2 commands have been aliased to `npm run` scripts.
+npm scripts:

+- `clear` - **!DANGER!** Deletes the entire database.
 - `logs` - Stream the pm2 logs.
 - `restart` - Restart the pm2 processes.
+- `postdeploy` - Safely restore the leveldb database from the last `predeploy`.
+- `predeploy` - Backup the leveldb database to S3 to be used by `postdeploy`.
+Overwrites the last `predeploy`.
 - `status` - Show the pm2 status.
 - `stop` - Stop all pm2 processes.
-- `clear` - **!DANGER!** Deletes the entire database.

 _Note: `clear` only deletes the default db locations.
 If you override `DB_DOCLOGMETA`, `DB_PERMISSIONS`, or `DB_THOUGHTSPACE`, you will need to manually delete the db files._

 ## Deployment

 The server can be deployed to a hosting platform.
 The instructions below are for Digital Ocean.

+**!DANGER!** You must manually execute `npm run predeploy` on the server before you deploy as DigitalOcean wipes the local fire system.
+This is necessary until we YJS server persistence with no down-time (e.g. PostgreSQL).

 Buildpacks: